 If you would like to visit your child's classroom, please make arrangements with the teacher.
-All volunteers must be fingerprinted and have a T.B. test before they can volunteer.
-If you are interested in a general school visitation, please make arrangements with the principal.
+All volunteers must be fingerprinted and have a negative T.B. test before they can volunteer.
+If you are interested in a general school visitation, please make arrangements with the Principal.
 Parent volunteers may not bring children who are not enrolled in the class with them while they volunteer or attend a party.
-All visitors must report to the office, sign in upon arrival, wear a visitor tag, and sign out when leaving campus.
+All visitors must bring a form of identification, report to the office, sign in with our digital system upon arrival, wear the visitor tag, and sign out with the office secretary when leaving campus.